morsoletodev/morsoletodev/README.md

 - ⚡ I am a data scientist focused on turning raw data into something useful
 - 😄 What I like: Python, Data and Challenges
 - 🌱 You can see some of my work at [GOPAD](https://github.com/GOPAD-Datasus)
-- 🔭 Currently looking to improve my knowledge on Deep Learning models

 <!--
 **morsoletodev/morsoletodev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.